Frederick Charles Wood: Murder of Pearl Robinson

-At some point in 1933, Wood, who frequently used the services of prostitutes, had contracted a venereal disease, causing him to develop a seething hatred towards women.
+At some point in 1933, Wood, who frequently used the services of prostitutes, contracted a venereal disease, causing him to develop a seething hatred towards women.
 Wishing to take his anger out on someone, Wood started harassing random women on the streets of Elmira, until he came across 33-year-old Pearl D. Robinson in a suburban backyard on July 5.
-After grabbing hold of her, Wood strangled Robinson by wrapping a rope around her neck, before he proceeded to stab her a total of 142 times with a knife in various locations and finally crushing her skull with an iron bar.
+After grabbing hold of her, Wood strangled Robinson by wrapping a rope around her neck, before he stabbed her a total of 142 times with a knife in various locations and finally crushed her skull with an iron bar.

 The vicious crime horrified the community, with police mobilizing to immediately catch the perpetrator, interviewing family members and acquaintances of the victim in order to gather potential clues.
-However, at the time, the police's leading theory was that Robinson knew her killer, prompting them to largely ignore Wood as a potential suspect.
-The following month, Wood was arrested for harassing a woman named Grace Hunsinger at a Broadway pharmacy, for which he was found guilty and ordered to serve a 7-year prison term at a local reformatory.
+At the time, the police's leading theory was that Robinson knew her killer, prompting them to largely ignore Wood as a potential suspect.
+In August 1933, Wood was arrested for harassing a woman named Grace Hunsinger at a Broadway pharmacy, for which he was found guilty and ordered to serve a 7-year prison term at a local reformatory.